Syllabus

 - R for Data Science, Garrett Grolemund and Hadley Wickham, O’Reilly, 2017.
 Available free online.

-- Shiny is an interactive web application framework for R. Available for free via our RStudio Server.
+- Shiny is an interactive web application framework for R. Available for free via our Posit Connect Server.

 Evaluation